El Bongosero (The Bongo Player)Cuba Series - Painting 16

 36" x 48" - Acrylic on canvas

-Perhaps more than sugar, rum and revolution, Cuba's greatest export is music.
-A direct line can be drawn from todays modern Latin and Salsa music back to "Son", Cubas traditional music form, which itself is a combination of Spanish popular song form and Afro-Cuban traits that revolve heavily around percussion instruments that have their origins in Africa.
-Although rap and hip-hop have taken over in the youth culture, and there are many emerging artists putting their unique spin on those genres, a night in Havana or any Cuban town is incomplete without experiencing the amazing musicians that continue to mine the old classics of the past.
+Perhaps more than sugar, rum and revolution (and doctors), Cuba's greatest export is music.
+A direct line can be drawn from todays modern Latin and Salsa music back to "Son,” Cuba's traditional music, which itself is a combination of Spanish popular song form and Afro-Cuban traits that revolve heavily around percussion instruments with origins in Africa.
+Although rap and hip-hop have taken over in the youth culture, and there are many talented emerging artists putting their unique spin on those genres, a trip to Cuba is incomplete without experiencing the amazing musicians that continue to mine the classic sounds of the past.

 On my first full day in Havana I strolled the city rather aimlessly, just hoping to take in as much of the street life as I could.
 Eventually I found my way into Old Havana, which is the oldest part of the city, and the best preserved.
 I found a refurbished old bar that had a band playing.
 This was my first exposure to seeing a live Cuban band playing in the traditional Son style.
 The gentleman portrayed in this painting held down the beat with precision on a small set of bongos.
 His quick and skillful hits on the stretched skins provided a perfect counterpoint and backbone for the guitars and vocals.

 I thought this painting series would be incomplete without portraying a musician, and this man, diligently performing in an Old Havana club seemed to me a perfect embodiment of the spirit and rhythm of the classic Cuban sound.